The Central Question Behind Facebook: 'What Does Mark Zuckerberg Believe In?'

 On Facebook's initial reluctance to admit the full scope of the Russian disinformation campaign during the 2016 election

-Initially they estimated that about fewer than 10 million Facebook users might have been affected by Russian disinformation, and they later had to revise that in preparation for testimony in Congress and they said actually as many as maybe 150 million Facebook users were affected by Russian disinformation.
+Initially, they estimated that about fewer than 10 million Facebook users might have been affected by Russian disinformation, and they later had to revise that in preparation for testimony in Congress and they said actually as many as maybe 150 million Facebook users were affected by Russian disinformation.
 And what's remarkable about that is how efficient it was actually as a conduit for disinformation, because the Russian Internet Research Agency, which was reporting to the Kremlin, had fewer than 100 members of its staff on this project, and yet they were able to reach a size of 150 million Facebook users.
 That is extraordinary.

-On Facebook removing Alex Jones' program Infowars, which promotes false conspiracies
+On Facebook removing Alex Jones' site Infowars, which promotes false conspiracies

 This is just the front edge of an unbelievably complex problem which is: What are the bounds of free speech? ...
 What do we consider to be out of bounds?
 What is in effect shouting "fire" in a crowded theater and what is legitimate provocative unsavory speech?
 And these are some of the hardest problems that we face.
 And they're now, let's face it, they're in the hands of the engineers — the people who created this incredibly powerful application. ...